emreYbs/Directory_Bruter/README.md

 -You need to provide the downloaded wordlist path.
 In the code I wrote, I assumed the path "desktop".

-- You can get the connection errors as response code and the URL **(or if the connection is successful (status 200) )** I've added some of my example screenshots and blurred the target website addresses.
-You can view the screenshots before running the code to get an idea.
+- You can get the connection errors as response code and the URL **(or if the connection is successful (status 200) )** -
+- I've added some of my example screenshots and **blurred the target website addresses**. *You can view the screenshots before running the code to get an idea.*